-Figure 27: Birdwood Golf Course Property
+Figure 27: Birdwood Property

-1. The historic Birdwood property (Figure 27), currently owned by the UVA Foundation, is the University's golf course. encompasses over 540 acres in the Development Area.
-The property, which is owned by the UVA Foundation, is also located in Area B. Birdwood is designated It is shown for Institutional future land uses.
+1. The historic Birdwood property (Figure 27) encompasses over 540 acres in the Development Area.
+The property, which is owned by the UVA Foundation, is also located in Area B. Birdwood is designated for Institutional future land uses.

-It is The 18-hole Birdwood Golf Course is used by the University's varsity golf programs, and is also available for use by students, faculty, guests at Boar's Head Resort, and the general public.
+The 18-hole Birdwood Golf Course is used by the University's varsity golf programs, and is also available for use by students, faculty, guests at Boar's Head Resort, and the general public.
 In October 2018, a new facility for UVA Golf opened at Birdwood and an extensive renovation of the 18-hole Birdwood Golf Course was initiated for improved play and to incorporate a new par-3 short course.
 The Birdwood property is also designated for use by the University's varsity tennis programs, with a UVA Tennis facility permitted in proximity to the adjoining Boar's Head Sports Club.
 The uses and improvements at Birdwood will be increasingly affiliated with the adjacent Boar's Head Resort, which is also owned by the UVA Foundation, and which also hosts UVA varsity sports in the Boar's Head Sports Club and McArthur Squash Center.
 A new interparcel connection was constructed in 2018 to better facilitate vehicular and pedestrian movement between these two affiliated properties.
-Encompassing over 500 acres, the property is in Area B and includes an 18-hole golf course as well as a historic mansion.
-Dependencies are present near the entrance to the property.
-The golf course is available to students, faculty, and the general public.

 The Birdwood property also includes the historic Birdwood Mansion, which is listed on the National Register of Historic Places and the Virginia Landmarks Register.
 This 14-acre historic site includes the Birdwood Mansion, several contributing dependencies, and the surrounding historic landscape.
-In the past, the The mansion provides has provided a venue for small University related events.
+In the past, the mansion has provided a venue for small University related events.
 The historic mansion, the surrounding historic landscape, and important dependencies should be carefully retained in any future development.